top of page

 Early keyboards maintenance and information website.

 Please make your enquiries to the following email: cesar@fortepiano.co.uk, or to the mobile number +44 7463325335.
-I normally attend all the south of England but occasionally I travel to Wales and the Midlands, and even internationally.
+I normally attend all the south of England but occasionally I travel to Wales and the Midlands, and even internationally (Malta's Early Opera Festival).
 I also can attend enquiries through video-calls.

 In this website you will find a Register of Extant Broadwood Grands and provide some information about research and conservation of early stringed keyboards.